Xylitol: The Best Weapon Against Dental Decay

 The results are long lasting.
 Scientists believe that the benefits of xylitol consumption last permanently.

 No diabetics, you're not dreaming.
-Not only is xylitol sugar sweeter than normal table sugar, it's also safe for those suffering from diabetes.
+Not only is xylitol sugar sweeter than normal table sugar, it's also safe for those living with diabetes.

 Insulin is not required to break down this polyol sugar; therefore, there is very little to no change in blood glucose levels.